 stackSetName: ${exampleAwsCloudformationStackSet.name}

 The stackSetName references an existing StackSet.
-The accountId and stackSetInstanceRegion specify where to deploy.
-CloudFormation creates the stack in the target account using the execution role configured in the StackSet definition.
+The accountId and stackSetInstanceRegion specify where to deploy the stack.
+CloudFormation provisions the StackSet’s resources in the target account using the execution role configured in that account.

 Deploy across organizational units automatically